CWang24/Microprocessor/README.md

 ###### 2.3 ALU
 We designed two ALUs, they are almost identical in terms of structure.
 Placing two ALUs here is a compromise after a trade-off between area and speed.
 With two ALU, each 16 bits, we could do 32 bits calcultions directly.
 The only difference between the two is the sizing of some paths due to their different positions in this processor.
+Apart from the Divider designed in phase1, our ALU include a [16-bit Carry Bypass Adde](https://github.com/CWang24/Adders), but it's upgraded to carry on all arithmatic and logic operations required.

 ###### 2.4 Overall schematic
 ###### 2.5 Perl Scripting
 The perl code is [CPU_vec_gen.pl](https://github.com/CWang24/Design-of-a-General-Purpose-Microprocessor/blob/master/CPU_vec_gen.pl).
 It reads the instruction file “cmd.txt”, and generate the corresponding vector file “CPU.vec” for the whole simulation process.